 TMJ Headache Therapy

-- TMJ Mouthguard – Teeth grinding is closely linked with TMJ dysfunction.
-A TMJ mouthguard keeps your teeth aligned and prevents the top and bottom teeth from coming into contact with each other while you sleep, preventing teeth grinding.
+TMJ Mouthguard: Teeth grinding is closely linked with TMJ dysfunction.
+A TMJ mouthguard keeps your teeth aligned and prevents the top and bottom teeth from coming into contact with each other while you sleep, preventing teeth from grinding.
 Dr. Gauthier is able to custom make a mouth guard that fits comfortably in your mouth.

-- Bite Correction – If a mouthguard is unsuccessful in correcting teeth grinding, some patients benefit from bite correction.
+Bite Correction: If a mouthguard is unsuccessful in correcting teeth grinding, some patients benefit from bite correction, also known as occlusal equilibration.
 Dr. Gauthier will realign the teeth so that the upper and lower teeth come into contact with each other correctly.
-Bite correction can include a number of procedures including tooth bonding, dental crowns, porcelain veneers or dental implants.
+This will eliminate the stress on the jaw joints (TMJ).
+Bite correction can include a number of procedures including tooth bonding, dental crowns, porcelain veneers, or dental implants.

 Get Relief From Frequent Headaches

 A simple bite analysis and consultation can reveal whether or not your headaches are caused by TMJ dysfunction.
-You can experience permanent relief.
-Schedule a consultation with Dr. Gauthier.
+With comprehensive diagnosis and personalized care, you can experience permanent relief from painful symptoms and enjoy an improved quality of life.
+Request a dental consultation with Dr. Gauthier to discuss your concerns and learn more about our treatment options.